nschloe/pygmsh/doc/opencascade.rst

 openCASCADE Engine
 ==================

 Using the openCASCADE kernel instead of the built-in geometry kernel.
-Models can be built using constructive solid geometry.
-This allows 2D and 3D polygon boolean operations.
+Models can be built using constructive solid geometry, allowing for 2D and 3D polygon boolean operations.

 .. automodule:: pygmsh.built_in